google/highway/g3doc/quick_reference.md

     mode.
 For dynamic dispatch, this changes before each re-inclusion and finally reverts to `HWY_STATIC_TARGET`.
 Can be used in `#if` expressions to provide an alternative to functions which are not supported by HWY_SCALAR.

+*   `HWY_WANT_AVX3_DL`: additional opt-in for HWY_AVX3, which is disabled unless this is defined by the app before including highway.h, OR all AVX3_DL compiler flags are specified.

 *   `HWY_IDE` is 0 except when parsed by IDEs; adding it to conditions such as `#if HWY_TARGET != HWY_SCALAR || HWY_IDE` avoids code appearing greyed out.